 There are also what we call intrinsic factor antibodies that are useful here.
 Those tests show the whole autoimmune response in the body.

-A good screen will show, through blood markers, if there is significant damage that is occurring to the stomach.
+A good screen will show, through blood markers, if there is significant damage that is occuring to the stomach.
 That is shown by gastrin and pepsinogen I/II ratio.

 Key Insight: While they are not always commercially available, they can be helpful.
 They can show both the autoimmunity, and also if there has been significant damage that has taken place.

 If we do see some signs of there being damage present, that is typically appropriate for screening with endoscopy to visually look and sample portions of the stomach.

 A good screen will also try to make sense of some of the nutrients that may be low in the body.
 This could include:

 - Serum Iron